nitishbagul/where-is-it-node-capstone/README.md

 # Where Is It node capstone

-The WhereIsIt app allowes users to create a list of items and move them to a placeholder so that the items are easily found whenever needed.
+The WhereIsIt app allows users to create a list of items and move them to a placeholder so that the items are easily found whenever needed.

 ## Screenshots